Perspective | Kristen Welker asked the candidates about The Talk. That moment proved the value of newsroom diversity.

 The New York Times’s top opinion editor, James Bennet, resigned under fire after an editorial by Sen. Tom Cotton (R-Ark.), “Send In the Troops,” which suggested using the U.S. military to quell violent protests in American streets after the death of George Floyd in Minneapolis.
 Times staffers, including many Black journalists, found the piece inflammatory and even endangering to their safety.

-In its aftermath, a telling anecdote surfaced, according to my colleague Paul Farhi’s reporting: “A Black photo editor had raised issues about the piece before publication with the junior colleague who was overseeing it, but his concerns weren’t heeded.”
+In its aftermath, a telling anecdote surfaced, according to my colleagues Paul Farhi’s and Sarah Ellison’s reporting: “A Black photo editor had raised issues about the piece before publication with the junior colleague who was overseeing it, but his concerns weren’t heeded.”

 Imagine if they had been.